 - Solves the issue of expired TLS certificates

-Like in the DMARC reports, TLS reports on failed connections and points to why they happened.
-The failures might occur for three general reasons:
+Like DMARC reports, TLS reports detail failed SMTP connections and explain why they happened.
+The failures occur for three reasons:

 - Failed TLS negotiation